Dilara Narin

 Dilara Narin (born 17 March 2002) is a Turkish weightlifter.
 She won the gold medal in the women's 81 kg event at the 2021 Islamic Solidarity Games held in Konya, Turkey.
 She won the bronze medal in the women's 81 kg event at the 2022 European Weightlifting Championships held in Tirana, Albania.

 Career

-She won the gold medal in the girls' +63 kg event at the 2018 Summer Youth Olympics held in Buenos Aires, Argentina.
+Narin won the gold medal in the girls' +63 kg event at the 2018 Summer Youth Olympics held in Buenos Aires, Argentina.
 At the time, she won the silver medal but Supatchanin Khamhaeng of Thailand was stripped of her gold medal after testing positive for a banned substance.

-She won the gold medal in her event at the 2022 Junior World Weightlifting Championships held in Heraklion, Greece.
+Narin won the gold medal in her event at the 2022 Junior World Weightlifting Championships held in Heraklion, Greece.
 She won the bronze medal in the women's 81 kg event at the 2022 European Weightlifting Championships held in Tirana, Albania.
 She won the gold medal in the women's 81 kg event at the 2021 Islamic Solidarity Games held in Konya, Turkey.

+Dilara Narin in the women's 81 kg weightlifting category at the 2023 European Weightlifting Championships in Yerevan, Armenia, won bronze with 101 kg in the snatch, 134 kg in the jerk and 235 kg in total, winning 2 silver medals and ranking second in Europe.

+She took two bronze medals in the 81 kg category at the 2024 European Weightlifting Championships in Sofia, Bulgaria, one in the Clean & Jerk event and one in total.